rodneyshupe/Cookbook/Recipes/Desserts/SaltedCaramelPotDeCreme.rst

 ----------

 1. Place egg yolks in bowl.
-2. Place sugar into medium pot over medium heat.
-As sugar melts swirl so sugar melts evenly.
-Once sugar is melted add cream stirring with whisk.
-   Once the cream is added caramel will solidify.
-Continue to stir until Caramel remelts and is incorporated.
-Add salt and vanilla and heat till 160F.
+2. Melt sugar in medium pot over medium heat, swirling so it melts evenly; add cream and stir with whisk, caramel will solidify, then continue to stir until caramel remelts and is incorporated; add salt and vanilla and heat to 160F.
-3. Carefully whisk the hot cream / caramel mixture into the eggs.
-4. Strain to remove any lumps.
-Allow to rest at room temp 20 minutes, so that any bubbles in the mixture can rise to the top.
+3. Carefully whisk the hot cream / caramel mixture into the eggs, then strain to remove any lumps and rest at room temp 20 minutes so any bubbles can rise to the top.
-5. Heat sous vide water bath to 175F / 80C.
-Skim away any remaining bubbles.
-Divide mixture among 6 sealable 4 ounce jars.
-Place jars into the sous vide bath and cook for one hour.
+4. Heat sous vide water bath to 175F / 80C, skim away any remaining bubbles, divide mixture among 6 sealable 4 ounce jars, then cook in the bath for one hour.
-6. Remove the jars and place in an ice bath to chill.
+5. Remove the jars and chill in an ice bath.